CRCibernetica/simple_fsm/README.md

 3. **Continuous Updates:**
 * `robot_fsm.update()` is called every cycle.
 * This drives the blinking logic in `MovingForward` and the timer logic in `Avoiding`.

-### Why this is efficient

-Because there are no `time.sleep()` calls in the loop, the microcontroller can process thousands of cycles per second, ensuring the LED blinking is smooth and the button inputs are never missed.